OSGeo/gdal/doc/source/drivers/vector/eeda.rst

 Open options
 ------------

-The following open options are available :
+The following open options are available:

 -  **COLLECTION**\ =string: To specify the collection if not specified in the connection string.